 “The juice ain’t worth the squeeze if the juice don’t look like this.” — Lizzo

 I love Lizzo.
 You love Lizzo.
-Is there anyone left in 2019 that doesn’t love rapper-singer Lizzo?
-Her powerhouse vocals alongside her body positive messaging have embedded her into the cultural zeitgeist.
+Is there anyone left in 2019 that does not love rapper-singer Lizzo?
+Her powerhouse vocals alongside her body-positive messaging have embedded her into the cultural zeitgeist.